fdazen/fda-documentation/operation_reports.md

 The _Departures Report_ displays all of those reservations that are due to check-out a particular date/date range.
-It can be sorted alphabetically or by room number.
+It can be sorted alphabetically by guests' last names, or by room number.
+There are other information on this report that could come handy, as the reservation status at the time the report is run, or the number of rooms a guest is currently occupying.
 This report will come useful to understand the volume of departures for a selected date or date range.